Derm DMs: How Often Should You Change Up Your Skincare Routine?

-The difficult part about loving skin care as much as we do is our want (just kidding, need) to try new products as soon as we hear about them.
-When it comes to buzzy ingredients, innovative technology or simply a new, luxurious formula, we often can’t say no. This constant introduction of new products made us wonder how long we have to stick to a product before changing things up?
-To help us figure it out, we consulted with board-certified dermatologist Adriana Lombardi, M.D., to give us the lowdown on how often — if at all — we should change up our skin-care routine.
+The difficult part about loving skincare as much as we do is our want (just kidding, need) to try new products as soon as we hear about them.
+When it comes to buzzy ingredients, innovative technology or simply a new, luxurious formula, we often can’t say no. This constant introduction of new products made us wonder how long we should stick to using one product before changing things up.
+To help us figure it out, we consulted with Dr. Adriana Lombardi, a New Jersey-based, board-certified dermatologist and Skincare.com expert, to give us the lowdown on how often — if at all — we should change up our skincare routine.

-“If you feel that a particular product is not suiting your skin type, or if you notice your skin isn’t responding despite using a skin-care regimen consistently, then you may want to consider switching it up,” adds Dr. Lombardi.
+“If you feel that a particular product is not suiting your skin type or if you notice your skin isn’t responding despite using a skincare regimen consistently, then you may want to consider switching it up,” adds Dr. Lombardi.
 Other signs that suggest you should discontinue a product or change your routine are breakouts, rashes, redness and any other irritations.
-“Look for products that are designed specifically to your skin type and consult with your dermatologist to see if you have specific skin conditions that require to be treated by a pro so you can ensure you’re using the right products.”
+“Look for products that are designed specifically to your skin type and consult with your dermatologist to see if you have specific skin conditions that require treatment by a pro so you can ensure you’re using the right products.”

 Design: Hannah Packer